National Parks

 Mammoth Cave National Park is home to 70 endangered animals.
 Find species like the Pygmy Shrew, white-tail deer and bats are found in the cave itself.

-Chipmunks, squirrels, raccoons are frequently spotted in the park by visitors.
-Bobcats, weasels and beavers are also seen.
-Though species are most active at night.
+Visitors frequently spot chipmunks, squirrels, and raccoons in the park.
+Bobcats, weasels and beavers are also seen, though these species are most active at night.

 Night Sky Viewing